What Is a No-Closing-Cost Refinance?

-Note: SoFi does not offer no closing cost refinance at this time.
-However, SoFi does offer refinancing options.
+Note: SoFi does not offer no-closing-cost refinance at this time.
+However, SoFi does offer traditional mortgage refinancing and cash-out refinancing.

 No-Closing-Cost Refinance: How Does It Work?

 You know how they say that if something sounds too good to be true, it usually is?
-Well, that’s true in this case, too.
+Well, that also applies in this case.

-When you refinance a mortgage, you’re taking out a whole new loan, hopefully with a lower rate or shorter term.
+When you undertake a mortgage refinance, you’re taking out a whole new loan, hopefully with a lower rate or shorter term.

 Let’s break it down.